Zaczero/xsecurelock/README.md

 *   Exit status: if authentication was successful, it must return with status zero.
 If it returns with any other status (including e.g. a segfault), XSecureLock assumes failed authentication.
-*   It is recommended that it shall spawn the configured authentication protocol module and let it do the actual authentication; that way the authentication module can focus on the user interface alone.
+*   It is recommended that it spawn the configured authentication protocol module and let it do the actual authentication; that way the authentication module can focus on the user interface alone.

 In other words, an authentication module owns the user interface and returns zero only after the user has successfully authenticated.
 The default `auth_x11`